microsoft/Intune-PowerShell-Management/Scenario Modules/GPAnalytics/README.md

 1. Update the Migration Readiness Report by using the Update-MigrationReadinessReport if Group Policy Objects were imported in the past.
 2. Only ADMX Settings are currently supported in the Migration flow.

+# Dependencies
+The following dependencies are required for the Group Policy Analytics powershell scripts to work:

+    1. Windows Remote Server Administration Tool (RSAT).
+Instructions on how to turn it on can be found here: https://support.microsoft.com/en-us/help/2693643/remote-server-administration-tools-rsat-for-windows-operating-systems
+    2. Microsoft Active Directory PowerShell Module.
+Additional details are here: https://docs.microsoft.com/en-us/powershell/module/addsadministration/?view=win10-ps
+    3. Group Policy PowerShell Module.
+Additional details are here: https://docs.microsoft.com/en-us/powershell/module/grouppolicy/?view=win10-ps

+Note: The IntunePolicyAnalytics Module will prompt and install the RSAT tool.

 # Installation Instructions
 * Download the Github repo zip file: https://github.com/microsoft/Intune-PowerShell-Management/archive/GPAnalytics.zip
 * extract it to local folder e.g. C:\temp\Github